 Vitamins A and C. These two nutrients are extra good for your skin.
-You can find both in dark leafy greens, like Romaine lettuce.
+You can find both in dark leafy greens, like spinach.
 Orange vegetables, like carrots, sweet potatoes, and pumpkin are also packed with these vitamins.

 Vitamins, A, C, and E, plus selenium and Coenzyme Q10 are antioxidants that can benefit your skin.
 Get your start on healthy skin antioxidants with foods like beef, chicken, salmon, Brazil nuts, olive, soybean, and canola oils.
 Also look for them in citrus fruits, carrots, sweet potato, broccoli, fortified cereals, and eggs.